Karen-Avdalyan/menu-voting-assessment/Readme.md

 if you want to run without docker files (locally) you can continue with this steps.<br/>
 1. open terminal
 2. go to root dir of project
+3. create .env from .env.example with your db credentials
-3. activate conda or venv environment (here will be example with conda, but if you want to run with venv you can try to search it's sample proces like this)
+4. activate conda or venv environment (here will be example with venv)
     ```
-    conda activate
+    source venv/bin/activate
     ```
-4. after activating you need to download all modules that need for correct working
+5. after activating you need to download all modules that need for correct working
     ```cmd
     pip install -r requirements.txt
     ```
-5. you need to have mysql db with conditionals witch are mentioned in .env.example (or you can put your conditionals on .env file)
+6. you need to have mysql db with conditionals witch are mentioned in .env.example (or you can put your conditionals on .env file)
-6. then just run migrations for this type this commands
+7. then just run migrations and seed
     ```cmd
     python manage.py makemigrations
     ```
     ```cmd
     python manage.py migrate
     ```
+    ```cmd
+    python manage.py loaddata seed
+    ```
-7. just run the application.
+8. just run the application.
     ```cmd
     python manage.py runserver
     ```